Nonasymptotic noisy lossy source coding: Example: erased fair coin flips

-The bounds in \cite[Theorem 32]{kostina2011fixed}, \cite[Theorem 33]{kostina2011fixed} and the approximation in Theorem \ref{thm:2ordernoisy} (with the remainder term equal to $0$ and $\frac {\log k}{2k}$), as well as the bounds in Theorems \ref{thm:CBESeq} and \ref{thm:ABESeq} for the surrogate rate-distortion problem together with their Gaussian approximation, are plotted in Fig. \ref{fig:BES}.
-Note that: \begin{itemize} \item The achievability and converse bounds are extremely tight, even at short blocklenghts, as evidenced by Fig. \ref{fig:BESmagnified} where we magnified the short blocklength region; \item The dispersion for the original noisy setup and its noiseless surrogate counterpart is small enough that the third-order term matters. \item Despite the fact that the asymptotically achievable rate in both problems is the same, there is a very noticeable gap between their nonasymptotically achievable rates in the displayed region of blocklengths.
-For example, at blocklength 1000, the penalty over the rate-distortion function is $9 \%$ for erased coin flips and only $4\%$ for the surrogate source coding problem. \end{itemize}
+Note that despite the fact that the asymptotically achievable rate in both problems is the same, there is a very noticeable gap between their nonasymptotically achievable rates in the displayed region of blocklengths.
+For example, at blocklength 1000, the penalty over the rate-distortion function is $9 \%$ for erased coin flips and only $4\%$ for the surrogate source coding problem.